pagkly/Zed/Investopedia3/Moving Average Convergence Divergence (MACD) Definition.md

 Moving Average Convergence Divergence (MACD) Definition
 ## What Is Moving Average Convergence Divergence (MACD)?

-Moving average convergence divergence (MACD) is a [trend-following](https://www.investopedia.com/terms/t/trendtrading.asp) [momentum](https://www.investopedia.com/terms/m/momentum.asp) indicator that shows the relationship between two [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp) of a security’s price.
-The MACD is calculated by subtracting the 26-period [exponential moving average](https://www.investopedia.com/terms/e/ema.asp) (EMA) from the 12-period EMA.
+Moving average convergence divergence (MACD) is a [[trend-following]](https://www.investopedia.com/terms/t/trendtrading.asp) [[momentum]](https://www.investopedia.com/terms/m/momentum.asp) indicator that shows the relationship between two [[moving averages]](https://www.investopedia.com/terms/m/movingaverage.asp) of a security’s price.
+The MACD is calculated by subtracting the 26-period [[exponential moving average]](https://www.investopedia.com/terms/e/ema.asp) (EMA) from the 12-period EMA.

 The result of that calculation is the MACD line.
 A nine-day EMA of the MACD called the "signal line," is then plotted on top of the MACD line, which can function as a trigger for buy and sell signals.
 Traders may buy the security when the MACD crosses above its signal line and sell—or short—the security when the MACD crosses below the signal line.
-Moving average convergence divergence (MACD) indicators can be interpreted in several ways, but the more common methods are [crossovers](https://www.investopedia.com/terms/c/crossover.asp), [divergences](https://www.investopedia.com/terms/d/divergence.asp), and rapid rises/falls.
+Moving average convergence divergence (MACD) indicators can be interpreted in several ways, but the more common methods are [[crossovers]](https://www.investopedia.com/terms/c/crossover.asp), [[divergences]](https://www.investopedia.com/terms/d/divergence.asp), and rapid rises/falls.

 ### Key Takeaways